How to Grow Bat Flowers

 The plants also need high humidity so a room equipped with a humidifier works best or you can just mist your plant frequently.
 Temperature is important because these are tropical plants.
 They prefer temperatures around 75⁰F.
 If you put your plants outside in the summer, be sure to put them in a shady spot.
 They cannot tolerate direct sunlight.
 Bring them back indoors in the fall when the night-time temperatures reach 45⁰F.

-How To Propagate Bat Flowers
+How to Divide Bat Flowers

 Most bat flowers are propagated by division of the rhizomes.
 In the spring, before new leaves appear and you are repotting your rhizome is a good time to divide it.
 Carefully break off a few pieces and plant them in their own containers.
 The original rhizome can be replanted in its container with fresh soil.
+Your new plants won't bloom until the pieces of rhizome have grown large enough to produce flowers.

 In the wild, bat flowers reproduce by seed.
 This will not happen naturally outside of their native forests because of the lack of their natural pollinators.
 However, you can hand pollinate the flowers so that they will produce seeds.
 After pollination, capsules full of seeds will emerge.
 You will have to be patient because it takes a long time for the seeds to mature.
 When they have matured, the capsules will split open revealing the seeds.
 Remove the seeds and the capsules from the plants and carefully clean the seeds.
 Then plant them immediately in the same potting soil that you use for the rhizomes.
 The seeds will not germinate if they dry out so you will have to work quickly.